shailesh43/Astrus/README.md

 ![Astrus](./astrus-header.png)

-A minimalist dark theme for Visual Studio Code, inspired by the serene beauty of midnight skies and starlight.
-Designed for clarity and comfort, it features a sleek and a carefully curated palette of purple, teal, blue, and peach-pink accents.
+ Minimal dark theme for Visual Studio Code, inspired by the serene beauty of midnight skies and starlight.
+It is designed carefully with curated palette of purple, teal, blue, and peach-pink accents to create a distraction-free interface that feels as infinite as space itself.

 ## Theme Variants

-- Astrus Standard: Dark gray-black background (#222222) with minimal purple and peach-pink accents for a high-contrast, ultra-dark experience.
+- Astrus Standard: Dark gray-black background with minimal purple and peach-pink accents for a high-contrast, ultra-dark experience.
 <img src="./demo/astrus-standard.png">

-- Astrus Midnight: Deep near-black background (#0D1117) with blue and teal highlights, evoking a starry night.
+- Astrus Midnight: Deep near-black background with blue and teal highlights, evoking a starry night.
 <img src="./demo/astrus-midnight.png">

-- Astrus Nebula: Near-black background (#050406) with vibrant purple, teal, blue, and peach-pink accents for a balanced, modern feel.
+- Astrus Nebula: Near-black background with vibrant purple, teal, blue, and peach-pink accents for a balanced, modern feel.
 <img src="./demo/astrus-nebula.png">

 ## Installation for VS code